nheidloff/visual-recognition-tensorflow-openwhisk/README.md

 This project is an extension of the TensorFlow tutorial [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) which describes how to [retrain](https://www.tensorflow.org/tutorials/image_retraining) MobileNet's final layer of a neural network for new categories.

-This screenshot shows the sample web application:
+The screenshot shows the sample web application:

 ![alt text](https://github.com/nheidloff/visual-recognition-tensorflow-openwhisk/raw/master/screenshots/web-app.png "Visual Recognition with TensorFlow and OpenWhisk")